mlin/GLnext/README.md

 **Allele quality filtering.** Unlike GLnexus, GLnext does not apply any variant quality filters by default: any ALT allele with at least one copy called is included in the output.
 Compared to traditional multiallelic pVCF, the impact of many lower-quality variants is mitigated by the combination of our biallelic representation and spVCF encoding.

-Nonetheless, quality filters may be practically desirable at a certain scale, and can be enabled by setting java options/properties:
+Nonetheless, quality filters may be practically desirable at a certain scale, and can be enabled by setting Java options/properties:

 ```
 -Dconfig.override.discovery.minQUAL1=10 -Dconfig.override.discovery.minQUAL2=5
 ```

 These thresholds include alleles with at least one copy called with Phred QUAL≥10, *or* at least two copies with QUAL≥5.
-(Analogous to GLnexus min_AQ1 and min_AQ2).
+(Analogous to GLnexus min_AQ1 and min_AQ2.)

 **Region filter.** To limit the output spVCF to variants contained within given regions: